Chapter 53 BWV 166 Wo gehest du hin?

 There are three melismas, each of them different, on gehest----the core of the basic question that God is putting.
 And finally, and most subtly, something which only God and Bach are likely to have noticed, the singer concludes his contribution, not in the key of the piece but in that of the dominant, F major.
 It requires the final nine bars of ritornello to lead us back to Bb, the home key!
 Even between voice and instruments there would seem to be some difference of opinion as to the appropriate musical direction to be taken!

-The tenor aria which follows has, unfortunately, not survived complete but there are a number of reconstructions which enable us to enjoy it.
+The tenor aria which follows has not, unfortunately, survived complete but there are a number of reconstructions which enable us to enjoy it.
 The voice was to be supported by an oboe obbligato, continuo and one other instrument, generally thought to be violin (although Ton Koopman has produced an effective part for oboe da caccia).
-It is not difficult to determine the general pattern of the line for it clearly was planned to enter half way through the first bar in exact imitation of the oboe.
+It is not difficult to determine the general pattern of the line, for it clearly was planned to enter half way through the first bar in exact imitation of the oboe.
 Similarly, the long notes in the existing part (from bar 4) imply direct imitation between the two parts.
 The added line can never be precisely as Bach wrote it, but it nevertheless provides us with the experience of enjoying an excellent aria.

 Opening bars of existing oboe melody.

 The text falls into two parts, easily accommodated by conventional da capo form----I think on heaven and will not give my heart to this world----but whether I stay or not the question remains, Man, where indeed are you going?
-The first part of the text is dealt with in the repeated A section, the long melismas on denken----thinking----putting the emphasis upon a frame of mind rather than an action.
+The first part of the text is dealt with in the repeated A section, the long melismas on denken----thinking----thus putting the emphasis upon a frame of mind rather than an action.
 As the middle section makes clear, there is still some doubt about the direction Man is taking and the pleas to humanity----Mensch----are emotional and sincere.
 The assertive continuo line does, indeed, imply a sure sense of purpose and direction.
 But it is still counterpointed against a long note on the word stehe----remaining or standing fast.

 It is a beautifully wrought aria with many appealing and expressive turns of phrase.
 Its powerful, forward momentum contrasts with the hesitancies of the bass aria implying that we are, in fact, headed the right way.
-But there are still sufficient musical intimations placed so as to remind us that mankind, as a genus, may not yet have fully discovered his sure sense of Christian purpose.
+But there are still sufficient musical intimations placed so as to remind us that mankind, as a genus, may not yet have fully discovered his sense of Christian purpose.

 There is, of course, good reason to pray for help in holding to the true path and the function of the next movement is to make this thought abundantly clear.
 The soprano sings a completely unadorned line of a chorale melody, not that which completes the work but one which presents a verse succinctly summing up the cantata thus far----I pray to You Lord Jesus, hold me to my intentions not to waver until such time as my soul leaves this nest for its journey to heaven.
-The upper strings combine to provide an obbigato line of great vigour and determination, urged on by steady continuo quavers.
+The upper strings combine to provide an obbligato line of great vigour and determination, urged on by steady continuo quavers.

 Strings and continuo.